adastradev/data-ingestion-agent/README.md

 ## Security

 * Encryption:
-  * Ingested data is always encrypted in transit and at rest.
+  * Data is ingested over HTTPS
-  *
+  * Data at rest is encrypted in a private AWS S3 bucket using AES-256 bit encryption

 ***